Mark L Stein

 Research, Scholarship or Creative/Artistic Interests

 My research focus is the social and economic history of the Ottoman Empire.
 This is a broad area, as the Ottomans ruled the Middle East and Southeastern Europe for more than 600 years.
 Specifically, I have investigated the military frontier between the Ottomans and the Habsburg Empire in Hungary in the 17th century.
-I am currently working on three projects:
+I am currently working on two projects:

-2. The second is a review of the state of the field of Ottoman military history.
+The second is a review of the state of the field of Ottoman military history.

 Go Back to Search >>